Saturday, December 27, 2014

 For more photos and narrative see: Doris and Bill Travel Adventures - Timeslide July/Aug 2014

-Cruise on Crystal Serenity from Quebec to New York in October with stops in Iles de la Madeleine, Halifax, Nova Scotia; Bar Harbor and Arcadia National Park in Maine; Newport, Rhode Island; and Boston.
+• October 10-17 Cruise on Crystal Serenity from Quebec to New York with stops in Iles de la Madeleine, Halifax, Nova Scotia; Bar Harbor and Arcadia National Park in Maine; Newport, Rhode Island; and Boston.
 In New York we visited the National September 11 Memorial, Hop-on Hop-Off bus tour and the Metropolitan Museum of Art.

 For more photos and narrative see: Doris and Bill Travel adventures Quebec to New York